vib-tcp/protein-structure-analysis/psa-presentation.md

 - Sequences, structures and databases
 - Experimental methods (X-rays, electrons and NMR)
 - Finding and visualising structures from the  Protein Data Bank
-- Comparing structures
+- Comparing structures by structural alignment
-- Modelling mutations
+- Modelling mutations with MutateX
+- Molecular Docking considerations
+- Various exercises about structural exploration
-- Creating models
+- Creating models (tomorrow's session)

 ## Sequences and Structures